Sunbeam snakes or Xenopeltis unicolor, their binomial nomenclature, are small, black, fossorial snakes that are native to Southeast Asia.

 However, these difficulties can be attractive to any reptile owner who has the experience and is looking for a challenge.

 The life expectancy of sunbeam snakes is believed to be around twelve years.
 But, it’s hard to obtain an accurate estimate since most captive specimens were removed from the wild as adults.
+As explained in our article on how long snakes live – snakes typically get older in captivity.

 In their native Asian habitat, these snakes spend the day hiding in loose, damp soil and plant litter.
 They come out at night to hunt their preferred prey – small amphibians, reptiles, and sometimes mammals.